 When a Chapter 7 or Chapter 13 bankruptcy are filed with the bankruptcy court, the voluntary petition, schedules, and the statement of financial affairs and all the other documents that are submitted to the bankruptcy court are signed under penalty of perjury by the debtor, or debtors in cases in which the couples are married, affirming that the information contained in the documents is true, accurate and complete.
 The bankruptcy petition requires full, accurate and complete disclosure of all assets, and there are a series of questions in what is called the statement of financial affairs that asks the debtor to list any transfers or payments made to any possible insiders, along with other questions asking about possible business interests, prior addresses of the debtor, if bank accounts were closed in the last year or questions of that nature.

 For purposes of this discussion, we will be focusing on the bankruptcy petition section called the statement of financial affairs, specifically question number 7, titled payments to insiders (1 year).
 The question reads “within one year before you filed for bankruptcy, did you make a payment of a debt you owed anyone who is an insider?”
 In my decades of practicing consumer bankruptcy in the Detroit bankruptcy court, I’ve noticed that payments to insiders that occur pre-petition, or before the bankruptcy is filed, happen quite frequently, probably in the range of about 1 out of every 25 cases.
 Chapter 7 bankruptcy trustees are especially interested and often focus on this question when conducting their oral examination of the debtor pursuant to the bankruptcy section .341 Meeting of Creditors.
-Such a pre-bankruptcy payment will commonly be referred to as an insider transfer or a preferential transfer but both mean the basically the same thing, a payment on an antecedent debt (a loan, usually) from a family member.
+Such a pre-bankruptcy payment will commonly be referred to as an insider transfer or a preferential transfer but both mean the basically the same thing, a payment on an antecedent debt (a personal loan repayment to an insider before bankruptcy, usually) from a family member.
 The primary duty of the Chapter 7 trustee is to liquidate non-exempt assets of the debtor and reduce those to cash for the benefit of creditors of the bankruptcy estate.
 Another duty of the trustee is to recover certain pre-bankruptcy transfers.
 To accurately answer this question, we need to know and understand the definition of “insider” for bankruptcy purposes.
 The US Bankruptcy Code actually gives us a definition of the term in section 11 U.S.C. § 101(a)(31).
 It says that if a debtor is an individual, as opposed to a business, the term “insider” includes: relatives, any partnership in which the debtor is a general partner, any general partner of the debtor or any corporation in which the debtor is a director, officer, or person in control.
 For purposes of our focus on personal bankruptcy, in which most debtors do not have an interest in a corporation, we will discuss those transfers to insiders who are relatives.

 It is a common scenario.
 Most people don’t file a bankruptcy petition at the first sign of an economic set back such as job loss, disability due to medical issues, or a divorce for example.
 Most of my clients try to make things work after suffering financial hardship hoping that things will soon change for the better.
 Quite often, during the year before a bankruptcy is filed, my clients and debtors in general will borrow money from family and close friends who are willing to give them small loans to help them through their difficult financial struggles.
 Sometimes those relatives or “insiders” are paid all or a portion of the loan they gave to the debtor within a year of filing the bankruptcy petition.
 When I prepare a bankruptcy petition for a client, I go through each of the questions on the statement of financial affairs, line by line.
 When we get to question 7, I usually ask them if they have paid any close friends or family members any money back, or paid back a credit card or loan on behalf of the same person.
 Most clients answer in the negative and sometimes say something like “My relatives don’t have any money to lend to me” or something along those lines.
 Clients who have borrowed and paid back relatives or someone close to them are often perplexed at the question and wonder what having paid back a family member within the past year has anything to do with filing a bankruptcy petition now.
 “I wanted to pay back my mother, I didn’t want to include her in my bankruptcy” is what I understandably often hear.
 “Did I do something wrong?”
 “Will I get in trouble?” , are the questions that typically follow.
 In return, I stress to them “You didn’t do anything wrong and you won’t be denied a bankruptcy discharge.
 All you did was pay back a family member.”
 So why would a bankruptcy trustee be interested in that?